dimichgh/request-local/README.md

 ```

 ## Special cases
-There is still some module or API like q, http, request.
-They may lose cls context in case of error or other.
+Though the module patches popular ones like Q and bluebird if the are present, there is still some module or API like http, request.
+They may lose cls context in case of network error or other.
 In this case if you have callback or emitter that causes this, you can use the following API to bind context:

 * bindAll - binds callback function to all available contexts.
 * bindEmitterAll - binds emitter to all available contexts.